Integral points on elliptic curves and explicit valuations of division polynomials: Other connections and applications

-This work also allows computation of the constant coefficient of $n^2$.
-For a point of singular reduction on a curve of additive reduction, the constant depends on the behaviour of the point when the field is extended to resolve the additive reduction; see Theorems \ref{thm:pot-good} and \ref{thm:pot-mult}, and the examples of Section \ref{sec:examples}.
+The results of this paper allow us to improve this estimate.
+For a point of singular reduction on a curve of additive reduction, the coefficient of $n^2$ depends on the behaviour of the point when the field is extended to resolve the additive reduction; see Theorems \ref{thm:pot-good} and \ref{thm:pot-mult}, and the examples of Section \ref{sec:examples}.

 For multiplicative reduction, the constant is more easily stated.
 If $E$ is in minimal form, then from Theorem \ref{thm:mult}, Proposition \ref{prop:rn}\ref{item:growth}, and Proposition \ref{prop:snprop}\ref{item:sngrowth},